Continuity of the critical value and a shape theorem for long-range percolation: Applications of Theorem

 Next, we prove transience of the simple random walk on supercritical long-range percolation clusters in dimensions $d\geq 3$.
 Our main tool here is transience of the simple random walk on finite-range percolation clusters in dimensions $d\geq 3$.
 This was shown by Grimmett, Kesten, and Zhang for nearest-neighbor percolation \cite{grimmett1993random}.
 The proof for finite-range percolation works analogous and we will not pursue this here.

 \begin{proof}[Proof of Theorem \ref{theo:transience}] Let $\beta>\beta_c(J)$ and let $N \in \N$ be large enough such that the kernel $\tilde{J}$ defined by

 satisfies $\beta > \beta_c(\tilde{J})$.
 Such an $N\in \N$ exists, as the kernel $J$ was assumed to be resilient.
-As $\tilde{J}$ is a kernel with finite range, this implies that the infinite cluster constructed with the measure $\p_{\beta, \tilde{J}}$ is almost surely transient \cite{grimmett1993random}.
 We can sample the percolation configuration under the measure $\p_{\beta, J}$ by first sampling the percolation configuration under the measure $\p_{\beta, \tilde{J}}$ and then including the edges $e=\{x,y\}$ with $\|x-y\| > N$ with the corresponding probabilities.
-The infinite cluster sampled by $\p_{\beta, \tilde{J}}$ is almost surely a transient graph.
-Then, we add additional edges to this graph.
-By Rayleigh's monotonicity principle, this implies that the infinite cluster sampled by the percolation configuration $\p_{\beta, J}$ is almost surely transient. \end{proof}
+As $\tilde{J}$ is a kernel with finite range, the infinite cluster sampled by the measure $\p_{\beta, \tilde{J}}$ is almost surely transient \cite{grimmett1993random}.
+By Rayleigh's monotonicity principle \cite[Chapter 2.4]{lyons2017probability}, this implies that also the infinite cluster sampled by the percolation configuration $\p_{\beta, J}$ is almost surely transient. \end{proof}